-Working as a Carer is an incredibly rewarding experience that allows you to build a connection and make a difference to someone’s life.
+Working as a Carer is a very rewarding experience that allows you to build a connection and make a difference to someone’s life.
 If you have great communication skills and a genuine interest in helping others, a career as a carer could be perfect for you.
-Working as a carer has a number of benefits including flexible working hours that can fit around studying and other commitments.
+Working as a carer has a number of benefits including flexible working hours that can fit around studying and other duties.

-If you are a carer considering becoming self-employed, or you are interested in starting your career as a carer, we have collated some information to support you.
+If you are a carer considering becoming self-employed as a live-in carer, or you are interested in starting your career as a self-employed carer, we have collated some information to support you.

-If you are interested in becoming a carer, consider spending some time volunteering, this could be through an agency or at a local care home.
+If you are interested in becoming a carer, consider spending some time volunteering, this could be through a care agency or at a local care service.
 Volunteering allows you to gain some experience working as a carer allowing you to consider whether it’s the right fit.
-You will need to complete any necessary checks and assessments prior to doing so.
+You will need to complete any checks and assessments prior to doing so.

-If you know someone who does care work, have a chat with them and see if they have any advice for an aspiring carer.
-Any time spent caring for a friend or family member is a valuable experience which can help you develop some of the skills you will need for the job.
+If you know someone who does care work, have a chat with them and see if they have any advice for an aspiring carer as a private carer or at a care home.
+Any time spent caring for a friend or family member is a helpful experience which can help you develop some of the skills you will need for the job.

 There are plenty of resources and training courses available online to help you become a carer.
-E-learning is an effective way of training as it allows you to study on your schedule.
+E-learning is a useful way of training as it allows you to study on your schedule.
 If you are completely new to caring and need an induction course, Consult Care offer a five-day induction course on various areas of care including Dementia, End of life, and Health & Social Care.

-Spend time researching the different areas you could pursue to see which would be the best fit.
-Consult care also offer a job search tool for when you qualify.
-Ask Sheila is a valuable resource that allows you to ask and browse through questions about Social Care, so if you need advice from an experienced professional, The Ask Sheila site is excellent.
+Spend time researching the areas you could pursue to see which would be the best fit.
+Consult Care also offers a job search tool for when you qualify.
+Ask Sheila is a useful resource that allows you to ask and browse through questions about Social Care, so if you need advice from a professional, the Ask Sheila site is excellent.

 Becoming a Self Employed Carer